-- Cybersecurity incident response planning – Cigna has a formal incident handling plan in which predefined escalation paths are followed when a cyber-incident occurs.
+- Cybersecurity incident response planning – Cigna has a formal incident handling plan in which predefined escalation paths are followed when a cyber incident occurs.
 The Enterprise Global Threat Management team works in cooperation with our managed security services partners to provide continuous coverage.

-The effectiveness of Cigna’s overall cybersecurity program is frequently evaluated by reputable and independent firms through various levels of controls assessments such as external penetration tests, advanced attack simulations (red team exercises), and Service Organizational Control (SOC) 2 audits.
+Additionally, the effectiveness of Cigna’s overall cybersecurity program is frequently evaluated by reputable and independent firms through various levels of controls assessments such as external penetration tests, advanced attack simulations (red team exercises), and Service Organizational Control (SOC) 2 audits.
 We also perform security controls benchmarking and monitor operational security metrics to identify opportunities to strengthen Cigna’s cybersecurity program.

 Governance and Risk Management

-Protocols to Respond should Information Incidents Occur
+Protocols to Respond to Potential Information Incidents

 Cigna has protocols in place that are designed to protect against disclosure or improper use of protected health information.
 Although we work hard to protect the privacy of our customers' information, we do experience information incidents.
 The costs to eliminate or address security threats and vulnerabilities before or after a cyber-incident could be significant or infeasible, and potentially exceed the amount of cyber liability insurance carried by Cigna.
-We have experienced human errors and have been the target of unauthorized access attempts, phishing attacks, and other computer related cyber-attacks.
+We have experienced human errors and have been the target of unauthorized access attempts, phishing attacks, and other cyberattacks.